Partnering with Parents in the Kitchen: Strategies for the Picky Eater | Melanie Potock, MA, CCC-SLP00015EP

 Speaker: Melanie Potock, MA, CCC-SLP

-- Provide parents of children with feeding difficulties specific strategies for common mealtime challenges, including teaching a child to enjoy sitting at the table, interact with food via play and participate in mealtime routines.
+1. Describe specific strategies for common mealtime challenges, including teaching a child to enjoy sitting at the table, interact with food via play and participating in mealtime routines.

 Hours One and Two

 10 min Important Introductions to Course Concepts & Resources

 15 min Research & Results of Food Exposures

 20 min Parent Joyfully: Keeping Interactions Positive

 20 min Parent Compassionately: Stepping into the Child’s Shoes